bethanyuo/nethereum-contract/README.md

 Press Any Key To Exit...
 ```

-Finally, create a method, which gets how many facts are stored in the contract:
+Finally, create a method which gets `how many facts` are stored in the contract.

 Run the program:
 ```